clarkfitzg/course_planning/stat128/schedule.md

 The intent of this course is to provide students with the software skills needed for statistical work in industry or academia.
 3 units.

+Idea: Learn to program through simple experiments.
+Lectures are going to be very interactive.

 List of topics by week

 1. August 31